MP Estate Planning UK

 Financial Assets as Property

-Financial assets, such as savings accounts, investments, and pensions, are also considered part of your estate.
+Financial assets — such as savings accounts, ISAs, investments, and pensions — are also considered part of your estate (though pensions are treated differently, as explained below).
 When including financial assets in your will, it’s essential to understand how they are treated upon your death.

-By understanding the unique characteristics of each type of property, you can make informed decisions about how to distribute them according to your wishes.
-This not only ensures that your loved ones are taken care of but also helps to minimize potential disputes and tax liabilities.
+By understanding the unique characteristics of each type of asset, you can make informed decisions about how to distribute them according to your wishes.
+This not only ensures that your loved ones are taken care of but also helps to minimise potential disputes and inheritance tax liabilities.
+As Mike Pugh of MP Estate Planning often says, “Not losing the family money provides the greatest peace of mind above all else.”

 Legal Requirements for a Will in the UK

-Creating a valid will in the UK involves several legal formalities that must be observed.
-To ensure your will is legally binding, you must comply with specific requirements outlined by UK law.
+Creating a valid will in England and Wales involves several legal formalities that must be carefully observed.
+To ensure your will is legally binding, you must comply with the requirements set out in legislation governing wills in England and Wales.

 Signing and Witnessing Your Will

-Signing and witnessing are critical steps in validating your will.
-In the UK, you must sign your will in the presence of two independent witnesses, who then sign in your presence.
-This process helps prevent disputes over the will’s authenticity.
+Signing and witnessing are the critical steps in validating your will.
+In England and Wales, you must sign your will (or acknowledge your signature) in the presence of two independent witnesses, who must both be present at the same time.
+Each witness then signs in your presence.
+This process helps prevent disputes over the will’s authenticity and is an absolute legal requirement — without it, the will is invalid.

 UK will signing